Jahongirhacking/Jahongirhacking/README.md

 🚀 Innopolis University courses helped me learn basic concepts of Software Design Patterns, Data Structures and Algorithms, especially Graph Theory.

-💪 Every day I practice my skills using my favourite programming languages JavaScript and C++ on the Leetcode platform.
+💪 I practice my skills using my favourite programming languages JavaScript and C++ on the Leetcode platform.
 In my opinion, these concepts that I have learned will help you!

-🇬🇧 My English level is B2

 🎯 Press the Spiderman image to get acquainted with my portfolio ✨